bespoke-silicon-group/bsg_manycore/software/spmd/specint2000/README.md

-SPECInt2000 Benchamarks on Manycore
+SPECInt2000 Benchmarks on Manycore
 ===================================

 - Initial setup:
 	`make checkout`
-- Benchmarks imported from RAW's greenlight repo
+- Benchmarks imported from RAW's greenlight repo (note we have rehosted this on private github)
 - `rawlib/`: Since `greenlight` was originally written for raw, it uses some raw library functions to run spec benchamrks.
 This folder contains manycore versions of required raw library functions.